Gaming12846/TrollPlus/README.md

 - **Highly Customizable Plugin Configuration:** Configure most of the features to suit your needs.
 - **Fully Customizable Language Configuration:** Translate messages, descriptions, and item names into your preferred language.
-(Available languages: English, German, Traditional Chinese, Simplified Chinese)
+(Available languages: English, German, Spanish, French, Dutch, Simplified Chinese and Traditional Chinese)
 - **Blocklist:** Protect players by preventing the troll command from being executed on them.

 ### Troll Menu